Executive Director; Boston, Massachusetts

 Deputy Executive Director; Northampton, Massachusetts.

-As Deputy Director, Dorian partners with the executive director to achieve CFNE’s mission and vision, directs lending activities, and manages finance and administration.
-Dorian joined CFNE in 2014 as a loan and outreach officer.
-A CPA with almost 20 years in public accounting, including as a senior manager with PricewaterhouseCoopers, LLP, she has provided finance, audit, governance, and business advisory services to a variety of companies in industries as diverse as higher education and health services, manufacturing, transportation, and technology.
+As Deputy Director, Dorian partners with the executive director to achieve CFNE’s mission and vision, supports finance and administration, and directs CFNE’s lending activities, Dorian joined CFNE in 2014 as a loan and outreach officer.
+A CPA with almost 20 years in public accounting, including as a senior manager with PricewaterhouseCoopers, LLP, she provided finance, audit, governance, and business advisory services to a variety of companies in industries as diverse as higher education and health services, manufacturing, transportation, and technology.
 Her lifelong dedication to social and economic justice has driven her work on environmental and renewable energy campaigns, community organizing with a low-income and poor peoples’ rights organization, and as a battered women’s shelter hotline volunteer and board member.
 Dorian obtained a BA in Mathematics and Philosophy from George Mason University, her MA in Philosophy from SUNY at Stony Brook, and concentrated accounting studies at the UMass-Amherst Isenberg School of Management.
-She currently serves on the board of her local food co-op and teaches Taijiquan (Tai Chi).

-As Loan Administrator and Bookkeeper Tiffany supports our lending team in closing and servicing loans, portfolio maintenance, and bookkeeping.
-Based in Maine, Tiffany has worked in the banking industry, and most recently served as Loan Administrator for a non-profit, CDFI mortgage and small business lender.
-She is on track to complete her undergraduate degree in business administration – accounting from the University of Maine – Augusta in spring 2022.
+As Loan Administrator and Bookkeeper, Tiffany supports our lending team in closing and servicing loans, portfolio maintenance, and maintains the funds’ bookkeeping practices.
+Based in Maine, Tiffany has worked in the banking industry, and prior to joining CFNE served as Loan Administrator for a non-profit, CDFI mortgage and small business lender.
+She holds a B.S. degree in Business Administration – Accounting from the University of Maine – Augusta.

 Loan & Outreach Officer; Roxbury, Massachusetts

-As the Southeastern Loan and Outreach Officer, Maggie visits current and potential borrowers, providing technical assistance and administration of the loan portfolio, and markets the Fund in Rhode Island, eastern Connecticut and eastern Massachusetts.
-Maggie comes from work with Boston non-profits, including the Mission Hill Health Movement; the Boston Collaborative for Food & Fitness, which addressed issues of food access and access to physical activity in low-income neighborhoods; and Mission Hill Main Streets, which engaged business owners and local residents in strengthening and improving the local commercial district.
-In the 1990s, she worked at Red Sun Press, a democratically-controlled commercial print shop in Jamaica Plain.
+Maggie joined CFNE in 2010 as a loan and outreach officer covering Rhode Island, eastern Connecticut and eastern Massachusetts.
+Maggie previously served as executive director for various local non-profits, including Mission Hill Main Streets, where she worked with business owners and local residents to bring in new independent businesses and to strengthen and improve the commercial district.
+She also led a two-year planning initiative for the Boston Collaborative for Food & Fitness, involving a broad array of community organizations, institutions and municipal agencies.
+In the 1990s, she worked at Red Sun Press, a worker-controlled commercial print shop in Jamaica Plain.
 Developing a lasting interest in community development, she left Red Sun to pursue a degree in Community Economic Development.
-Maggie currently serves on the boards of the Cooperative Development Institute, the Back of the Hill Community Development Corporation, and the Mission Hill Link.
-She is a member of the Boston Building Resources and several food co-ops.
-Maggie holds a BA from UMass Boston in Studio Arts and a Master’s Degree in Community Economic Development from Southern New Hampshire University.
+Maggie currently serves on the boards of the Back of the Hill Community Development Corporation and the Cooperative Development Institute.
+She holds a B.A. from UMass Boston in Studio Arts and a Master’s Degree in Community Economic Development from Southern New Hampshire University.

 Program Associate; Auburn, Maine